silversub/terraform/provider/classic-infrastructure-resources.md

 ## `ibm_lb_vpx_ha`
 {: #lb-vpx-ha}

 Configure a high availability (HA) pair with two `NetscalerVPX` devices.
 The two NetscalerVPXs must be version 10.5 and located in the same subnet.
 A primary `NetscalerVPX` provides load-balancing services in active mode, and a secondary `NetscalerVPX` provides load-balancing services when the primary `NetscalerVPX` fails.
-For more information, refer to the  [Citrix support Docs  ](https://support.citrix.com/article/CTX116748){: external} and the [Knowledge layer Netscaler Docs ](/docs/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-setting-up-citrix-netscaler-vpx-for-high-availability-ha-).
+For more information, refer to the  [Citrix support Docs  ](https://support.citrix.com/article/CTX116748){: external} and the [Knowledge layer Netscaler Docs](/docs/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-setting-up-citrix-netscaler-vpx-for-high-availability-ha-).

 **NOTE**: This resource only supports Netscaler VPX 10.5.
 The [NITRO API](https://docs.citrix.com/en-us/netscaler/11/nitro-api.html) is used to configure HA.
 Terraform can only access the NITRO API in the IBM Cloud Classic Infrastructure (SoftLayer) private network, so connect to the private network when running Terraform.
 You can also use the [SSL VPN](https://www.ibm.com/cloud/vpn-access){: external} to access a private network connection.